Creedence clearwater revival - Proud Mary

 Coverinfo

-Bruce covered the song 25 times:
+Bruce covered the song 25 times and used as a snippet:

 • Vote For Change Tour